penzance/boostrap_lti/README.md

-Add a simple descriptor for the purpose (*i.e.* "bootstrap_ti_django") and leave the expiration blank.
+Add a simple descriptor for the purpose (*i.e.* "bootstrap_lti_django") and leave the expiration blank.

 ![Obtain API Key 2](/images/obtain_api_key_2.png)